 Put the blade into the engine insert, and it should move smoothly in and out of the engine.
-Next, you can put the housing on, over the blade’s screw, and align it with the engine.
+Next, you can put the housing on over the blade’s screw and align it with the engine.
 You can loosely screw the housing back onto the engine to keep it in place.
 After this, you need to reinstall the bellows onto the housing.
 You can make this easier by dropping a very small amount of oil on the top part.

 Then, you need to put the piston back onto the bellows.
-This simply attaches back onto the blade screw, and you should tighten it using the 10mm spanner.
+This simply attaches back onto the blade screw, and you should tighten it using the 10 mm spanner.
 Make sure not to tighten it too much because it can break really easily.

-All you need to do is check that the power valve’s bolt threads line up perfectly with the engines.
+All you need to do is check that the power valve’s bolt threads line up perfectly with the engine’s.
 If they are matched and you can see straight through, you can tighten the bolts back up.
 Finally, you can reattach the power valve cover and tighten the cover screws, and you’re all done.

 5. Quick Checks

 Next up is the floor.
-It is rare, but I have seen the floor of a kart come off while driving.
+It is rare, but I have seen the floor of a kart come off while on the track.
 You need to make sure that you check the bolts that keep the floor attached to the chassis, especially the bolts on the front of the kart.
 These can take some damage if you go off the track, or go over a bump, or even if you take too much kerb.

 Engine Cables, Hosing & Overflow Tanks

 After this, you need to check that all of your engine cables and hosing are attached and still in good condition.
 These can wear out over time or in extreme heat situations.
-While doing so, you can also check the overflow tanks, make sure they are empty and none of them are damaged.
+While doing so, you can also check the overflow tanks.
+Make sure they are empty and none of them are damaged.